 Children, from the age of 1 year, as well as adults, can elicit protective immunity to TBEV (i.e., response to the viral E protein) by immunization with the two TBE vaccines available in the EU.
-These vaccines are based on the European TBEV strains Neudörfl (FSME-IMMUN® Junior) and K23 (Encepur® Children).
-(For more details, see Chapter 14).
-The field effectiveness in children less than 15 years of age is reported to be 97% after immunization with either of the two vaccines; however, it should be noted that the vaccine based on the Neudörfl strain had a higher market share at the time of the study (>96%).
-TBE vaccination effectiveness has also been demonstrated by the nearly complete disappearance of TBE in a highly endemic area with implementation of a general vaccination program.
+These vaccines are based on the European TBEV strains Neudörfl (FSME-IMMUN® Junior) and K23 (Encepur® Children).38 (For more details, see Chapter 14).
+The field effectiveness in children less than 15 years of age is reported to be 97% after immunization with either of the two vaccines; however, it should be noted that the vaccine based on the Neudörfl strain had a higher market share at the time of the study (>96%).39 TBE vaccination effectiveness has also been demonstrated by the nearly complete disappearance of TBE in a highly endemic area with implementation of a general vaccination program.
 Among the many publications on immunization in children, it is important to note that the vaccines marketed within the EU have been shown to be safe and effective in eliciting antibody titers, that the booster interval can be expanded, and that rapid immunization schedules have worked well.
 However, primary TBE vaccination (i.e., the first 3 doses) preferably should be accomplished with the same vaccine because of differences in each vaccine's immunologic properties.
+40,41,43 data on natural immunity (for example, follow-up of nowolder adults after TBE in childhood years) have not yet been reported.

 Natural immunity to TBE seems to persist over time and as children age, according to Baldovin et al., but with the reservation that their cohort was small.
-Truly long-term data on natural immunity (for example, follow-up of now-older adults after TBE in childhood years) have not yet been reported.
+Truly long-term

 The differences in clinical appearance of TBE between children and adults could stem from the immune response to the TBEV.
-In adults, polymorphisms and alterations in immune receptor genes (such as CCR5, TLR3, and CD209) have been reported to play a role in predisposing individuals to infection and/or severity of TBE.43-45 However, Engman et al. reported that the 32-basepair deletion in the chemokine receptor 5 gene (CCR5 $\Delta$ 32), which impacts adult TBE, was neither more frequent in children with TBE nor did it have any association with the clinical course.
-The lack of an effect on clinical TBE course by CCR5 $\Delta$ 32 in children was later confirmed by Mickiene et al. Yet, the later and larger study by Mickiene et al. demonstrated that CCR5 $\Delta$ 32 predisposed children for TBE.
+In adults, polymorphisms and alterations in immune receptor genes (such as CCR5, TLR3, and CD209) have been reported to play a role in predisposing individuals to infection and/or severity of TBE.
+47-49 However, Engman et al. reported that the 32-basepair deletion in the chemokine receptor 5 gene (CCR5Δ32), which impacts adult TBE, was neither more frequent in children with TBE nor did it have any association with the clinical course.
+The lack of an effect on clinical TBE course by CCR5Δ32 in children was later confirmed by Mickiene et al. Yet, the later and larger study by Mickiene et al. demonstrated that CCR5Δ32 predisposed children for TBE.